Kitchen Nightmares: Secrets About The Gordon Ramsay Show

 There's nothing quite like turning on a cooking show and hearing the dulcet sounds of Gordon Ramsay screaming at a befuddled chef.
 One of Ramsay's most popular profanity-riddled shows was "Kitchen Nightmares," where the hot-tempered Scottish chef and TV personality helped struggling and failing restaurants, mainly by shouting at them about fresh produce and frozen appetizers, while the owners crossed their arms stubbornly.
 By the end of the episode, the restaurant's inedible food and sub-par service were (usually) transformed and saved from extinction by crippling debt or sub-par Yelp reviews.

-Even though this popular restaurant makeover show was cancelled in 2014, there are still plenty of behind-the-scenes secrets that you probably never knew about "Kitchen Nightmares."
+Despite the restaurant makeover show's long run (it ran from 2007 to 2014 and was then resurrected in 2023), there are still plenty of behind-the-scenes secrets that you probably never knew about "Kitchen Nightmares."
 From how the reality show was filmed (and how much of it was actually reality) to how well restaurants fared after Ramsay's team took over their kitchen, this is the untold truth of FOX's "Kitchen Nightmares."

 Most of the Kitchen Nightmares eateries are now closed